bean-mhm/flim/README.md

  - flim's 3D LUTs are designed to be used in an [OpenColorIO](https://opencolorio.org/) (OCIO) environment, but depending on your software and environment, you might be able to manually replicate the transforms in your custom pipeline ([See Non-OCIO Guide below](#non-ocio-guide)).

- - flim only supports the sRGB display format as of now.
+ - flim only has presets for the sRGB display format as of now.
+If you want to add a preset that works in another color space, make sure you're using a display device that supports that color space.
+You can then tweak and find acceptable parameters.

+# Adding flim to a your OCIO config

-If you **don't** want to:
+If you want to add flim to your own custom OCIO config, follow these instructions.
-1. Use the test OCIO configs that come with flim's releases,
-2. Use OCIO at all,

-You can use the information below to manually use flim's 3D LUTs.

 If `main.py` runs successfully, you should see files named like `flim_X.spi3d` in the same directory.
 Alternatively, you can look up the latest LUTs in the [releases](https://github.com/bean-mhm/flim/releases) section.

-The LUT comments contain most of the information you need.
+The LUTs contain comments that explaining how to add them to an OCIO config.
 The following is an example of the LUT comments (note that this might not match the latest version).

 ```
 # -------------------------------------------------
 #
-# flim v1.1.0 - Filmic Color Transform
+# flim v1.2.0 - Filmic Color Transform
 #
 # Preset: default
 # URL: None